on the cheap and sleazy side (www.cheapandsleazy.net)

 If you've ever been caught outside in the rain when you were a kid, did your mom ever greet you with a steaming cup of hot soup or something when you came home?
 No?
 Well, me neither ... but it sure looked nice on those commercials!

-If you're living alone (or worse, you're living with one of those guys (or gals) whose cooking (mis) adventures usually involve frozen TV dinners and microwave burritos), I have just the thing to get you that "warm you up inside" feeling you may have seen once on TV when you were a kid (those of you under 20 are exempt!).
+If you're living alone (or worse, you're living with one of those guys (or gals) whose cooking (mis) adventures usually involve frozen TV dinners and microwave burritos (sorry about that, Lady J!)), I have just the thing to get you that "warm you up inside" feeling you may have seen once on TV when you were a kid (those of you under 20 are exempt!).

 Alas, you'll have to do your own cooking ... but trust me: It'll be worth it!